Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Cons:

 The Ultimate Direction Women’s Velum Short can fit a full soft flask, smartphone, and a few gels in the waistband without any bounce or risk of things falling out.
-We’ve got to admit the storage capacity of these tiny split shorts is quite impressive.
+We have to admit that the storage capacity of these tiny split shorts is quite impressive.
 Ultimate Direction has essentially taken a pair of classic split shorts and a running belt and combined them into one.
 There is no need for a tedious belt that rides up your torso or threatens to fall to your feet.
-Built-in storage around the waistband means you can pack everything you need for several hours of running into your shorts and head down the trail.
+Built-in storage around the waistband means you can pack everything you need into your shorts for several hours of running and head down the trail.

-If you love split shorts, the full side-split on these allows for a total range of running motion.
-Our primary complaint with the shorts is the inseam length — 2.75 inches is pretty short for a long mountain outing or for someone who normally prefers longer shorts.
+The long side split allows for a full range of running motion.
+Our primary complaint with the shorts is the inseam length — 2.75 inches is pretty short for a long mountain outing or for someone who prefers longer shorts.
 Unfortunately, this is the only length option.
 We would love to see a longer inseam version in the future.
-The shorts feature a lightweight, quick-drying fabric that keeps you cool and dry on even the hottest days.
-However, these shorts will flap up on windy mountain summits and may bunch up on long, sweaty outings.
-The built-in mesh brief is highly breathable, although tighter than ideal.

-These shorts are pretty low-rise, and the waistband must remain rather tight to keep everything in.
-While it’s wide and extremely comfortable, this type of fit is not for everyone.
-Despite wishing the inseam ran a bit longer and the liner was looser, our primary tester runs in these shorts almost as frequently as our overall top pick, the Oiselle Featherweight Roga Shorts.
+These shorts are pretty low-rise, and the waistband must remain rather tight to keep everything in place.
+While the waistband is wide and extremely comfortable, this type of fit is not for everyone.
+Although we wish the inseam ran a bit longer and the liner was looser, our primary tester runs in these shorts almost as frequently as our overall top pick, the Oiselle Roga Shorts.
 While initially, many people don’t see the appeal of ditching the waistbelt for a pair of these shorts, it’s hard to go back once you do.

 Inseam: 2.75 inches | Liner type: Brief